Fastly Rust Compute@Edge configuration options

 px_compromised_credentials_header

-The header name set on the incoming origin request when the credentials are compromised.
-When added, its value is always 1.
-If credentials are not compromised, the header is not added.
+The header name to be set on the incoming request if the credentials are compromised.
+If this header is added, its value will always be 1.
+If credentials have not been identified as compromised, the header will not be added to the request.

 key: px_compromised_credentials_header